 CZ: Bitcoin has many advantages over traditional (fiat) currency.
 I won't list all of them here, but I can give you a couple examples where it might be useful.

 Say I want to send you $100 AUD now.
 I will have to declare to the China banks where I got my money, who you are, why I am sending money outside of China, etc, lots of long forms to fill.
 It will take several days or weeks for the money to get to your bank account in Australia.
 And in the end, you will get probably get somewhere around $50, after all the banks take their charges.
-With bitcoins, I can send it to you in 3 seconds, no forms to fill, no approval from banks (or anyone else) required, and you will get $199.99 AUD!

 Now, if someone want to send you $1 million dollars (say for a business transaction), the process with fiat currency is even worse.
 On the other end of the spectrum, if someone want to send you $0.1, it's not possible with the current banking system.
 If you could charge $0.1 every time an article is read on your site, you could earn $30,000 / month if your site had 300k page views per months, which is achievable for almost any news sites.